XDCFoundation/XDC3PHP/README.md

 ##  Usage
 ```
-User need to follow the following steps for using the XDCPHP Library
+User need to follow the following steps for using the XDCPHP Library.
-Step1 :- Create a folder (eg : sdk)
+Step1 :- Create a folder (eg : sdk).
-Step2 :- Inside the folder open the command prompt and type 'composer require xdc3/php'
+Step2 :- Inside the folder open the command prompt and type 'composer require xdc3/php'.
-Step3 :- Create a file (eg : index.php)
+Step3 :- Create a file (eg : index.php).
-Step4 :- After creating user need to add the path , import the classes and create the object
+Step4 :- After creating user need to add the path, import the classes and create the object.
-Step5 :- (optional) If user wants to change the URL of (Apothem testnet Network)  Goto vendor -> XDC3 folder -> PHP folder -> .env file
+Step5 :- (optional) If user wants to change the URL of (Apothem testnet Network)  goto vendor -> XDC3 folder -> PHP folder -> .env file and make changes there.
 ```

 ## Installation